wikichen/wikichen/README.md

 What's Under the Hood
 =====================

-Welcome to the backstage of my humble exploratorium on the web. *Mise en Place*.
+Welcome to the source code of @wikichen's work-in-progress personal publication on the web.

 The purpose of this documentation is twofold: